Glenalmond offers a full programme of cultural, artistic, sporting and educational school trips and exchanges.

 The Headmistress of Southern Oxford School in northern Chile visited us to establish an exchange programme.
 She has hosted several of our pupils and her son was in Matheson's.
 Chilean students visit Glenalmond in the autumn and our return group generally travel there in July/August.
 Knowledge of Spanish language is not an essential but of course is highly recommended.

-An exchange takes place each year with two schools in Queensland, Australia.
-One of our girls goes to St Hilda's School, while one of our boys goes to the Southport School, and in turn we host two of their pupils.
+An exchange takes place each year with a school in Queensland, Australia.
+Two of our girls goes to St Hilda's School, and in turn we host two of their pupils.

 Other exchanges and trips are organised from time to time to Spain, Germany and France, under the auspices of the Modern Foreign Languages department.